Project Monitoring: What It Is and Why It’s Important

 Why is project monitoring important?

 To put it simply, the success of a project relies on complete and dynamic project monitoring.
 Careful project monitoring empowers PMs to gather valuable data regarding how a project is going — and to use this data to make intelligent decisions.
+But there are some other key benefits PMs and their project team can get from project monitoring.

 How to monitor projects